Cycling Mt. Harrison - Idaho’s most difficult bike climb (viewpoint at top)

 Located in Idaho's Albion Mountain Range, this climb is a bit of an outlier bike climb and is 141 miles northwest of Powder Mountain (US #12)., UT, the closest Top 100 U.S. Climb.
 The climb is equidistant from Salt Lake City (173 miles) and Boise Idaho (171 miles).

-At this sign, turn off of Hwy 77 onto Howell Canyon Road at mile 3.2.
+At the Lake Cleveland sign, turn off of Hwy 77 onto Howell Canyon Road at mile 3.2.

 7.1 miles at 5.5% to Pomerelle Mountain Ski Resort and 11.4 miles gaining 3,646’ at 5.8% to the top.